Jennifer Garner on Divorce and Remaining Friends with Ben Affleck

 At the end of the day, Garner appears to reflect on the very thing that people lose sight of in divorce: that at one point in time there was love and respect.
 Now, not every couple will be able to remain friends, nor can it be said that every couple should remain friends.
 However, it is important for divorcing couples with children to keep in mind the needs of the children.
 To remember that kids need love and support from both parents and that all kids deserve to witness relationships that are filled with respect.
 Garner and Affleck appear to be providing just that for their children, and hopefully can inspire other divorcing parents to continue to do the same in the midst of divorce.

-Here at Mello & Pickering, LLP with over 28 years combined experience, we know the ins and outs of the divorce process.
+Here at Mello & Pickering, LLP with 35+ years combined experience, we know the ins and outs of the divorce process.
 We believe in helping our clients through their divorce by taking an approach that helps parties maintain respect and civility in their divorce while ensuring that our client’s legal interests are protected.